cemretok/kstreams/README.md

   2. **Level : Easy - EncryptTweet.
 Producer - TweetWithResponseProducer**
-   In this exercise you will have to encrypt tweets(text field only) from two topics : encode_tweets & got_responded, and then stream it.
+   In this exercise you will have to encrypt tweets(text field only) from two topics : tweets & got_responded, and then stream it.
 After the transformation, push the result to the encode_tweets topic.
    For your convenience you can use  the CryptoUtil Class.